tqdm/tqdm/README.rst

 but we process the files contents.
-Thus, if we stumble on one very large file which takes a great deal more time to process than other smaller files, the progress bar will still considers that file is of equal processing weight.
+Thus, if we stumble on one very large file which takes a great deal more time to process than other smaller files, the progress bar will still consider that file is of equal processing weight.

 To fix this, we should use another indicator than the files count: the total sum of all files sizes.
 This would be more pertinent since the data we